necst/Echobay/README.md

 - [Giuseppe Franco](https://github.com/Giuseppe5)

 Other important contributions in this research are from Claudio Gallicchio and Alessio Micheli (Department of Computer Science, University of Pisa) and Marco D. Santambrogio (Dipartimento di Informatica, Elettronica e Bioingegneria, Politecnico di Milano)

+### Citing EchoBay
+If you use EchoBay in a scientific paper, please cite:

+Cerina, Luca, Giuseppe Franco, and Marco D. Santambrogio.
+(2019) [Lightweight autonomous bayesian optimization of Echo-State Networks.](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2019-103.pdf), European Symposium on Artificial Neural Networks, ESANN, 2019.